 Cancer and heart disease are the leading causes of death in the world.
 The primary cause of dying among young people in the industrialized nations is traffic accidents.
-The greatest violations to global human rights on a yearly bases is private crime – homicide.
-Much of it against children, the old, women and men, mostly perpetrated by men.
-The rates of private crime in the world far out shadows much political misery, especially in the democracies.
+The greatest violations to present global human rights on a yearly bases is private crime – homicide.
+Much of it against children, the old and women, mostly perpetrated by men.
+The rates of private crime in the world far out shadows much political misery and especially in the democracies.
 Genocide of historical portions – in fact what gave birth to the word invented by Raphael Lemkin – was executed in a modern sense in Hitler’s National-Socialist Germany where six million Jews were murdered.
 Nations which have committed this crime are: Japan, killing 300,000 Chinese at Nanking, Russia, seven million in the Ukraine, Cambodia, two million city dwellers, Turkey, 1.5 million Christian Armenians, Bosnia, 200,000 Muslims, Rwanda, 800,000 Tutsis and the Darfur region in Sudan, 450,000 non-Arabs.

 Politicide is the deliberate murder of a group who belong to a political movement.
 Khomeini’s Iran for instance killed as many Communists as it could arrest (after promising them in a formal alliance that communism would be legalized after the revolution).
 Democide is the murder of any person by the state, including genocide, politicide and mass murder.
 More people are killed by the state, (democide), than die of lung cancer, illicit drugs, sexually transmitted diseases, (STDs), alcohol consumption, homicide, civil and foreign wars, traffic accidents, pulmonary disease and diabetes.
 Total figures, for instance between 1900 and 1999 is well over 250 million people worldwide.